Mitigating Selection Bias with Node Pruning and Auxiliary Options

 We use the L2 norm of the average bias vector retrieved from different layers and tokens as a proxy for the magnitude of selection bias.
-Figure~\ref{fig:pre_analysis}(b) shows the norm value from each location as a heatmap, where the x-axis lists the layer indices, and the y-axis shows the last 50 token embeddings of the inputs.
-Interestingly, the magnitude of the bias vector is prominent only in the final layer, motivating us to focus on the interaction of the average bias vector with the linear output head.
+Figure~\ref{fig:pre_analysis}(b) shows the norm value of each location as a heatmap, where the x-axis lists the layer indices, and the y-axis shows the last 50 token embeddings of the inputs.
+The bias is strongest in the final layers, suggesting that we should focus on the interaction between these layers and the model's output layer.